nalubna/QR-Code-Component/README.md

 ### What I learned

 In this project, I learned when to use display block, inline, grid, and flex.
-And I also learned how to make a responsive design, so it'll fit both in mobile and desktop.
+And I also learned how to make a responsive design, so the website will adjust to fit both in mobile and desktop screen size.

 ```css
 section {